Q & A: Amir Mostafavi

-In this week’s TALK interview, McLeanToday interviews Amir Mostafavi, the owner/founder/CEO of South Block Juice Co. — Northern Virginia’s first Cold Pressed Juice company offering smoothies, acai bowls, juice and juice cleanses throughout D.C., Virginia and Maryland — whose newest store will open March 6 in McLean’s Chesterbrook Shopping Center.
+Meet Amir Mostafavi, the owner/founder/CEO of South Block Juice Co. — Northern Virginia’s first Cold Pressed Juice company which celebrates it’s first anniversary in McLean’s Chesterbrook Shopping Center next month.

 I grew up in McLean.
 My dad [Hassan] had a video store in the Langley Shopping Center in the late ’80s, ’90s, through the early 2000s.
 I went to McLean High school, Longfellow [Middle School], Kent Gardens [Elementary School].
 I always wanted to be in McLean.
 I knew we would end up in McLean one day.
 I always would drive through McLean and daydream about where we are going to go.